-- Gain skills in reading, writing, speaking, and understanding spoken Japanese - Develop their literacy skills in both English and Japanese - Understand the relationship between language and culture - Understand themselves as communicators - Increase their intercultural awareness
+- Further develop skills in reading writing, speaking and understanding spoken Japanese. - Further develop literacy skills in both English and Japanese. - Further understand the relationship between language and culture. - Further develop intercultural knowledge and understanding.

 Stage 2 Japanese consists of three themes and a number of topics and sub-topics.
 These themes enable students to extend their understanding of the relationships between language, culture, and identity: